AshishPandey90/OnTimeURB/README.md

 e) The repository have attached file with the name "Optimizer_Web_Service_Input" & "Optimizer_Web_Service_Output" for expected input and    output to the optimizer web service.

  ## Machine Learning Model

+The model is introduced as an aid to the optimizer engine to learn from previous application workflow executions and is implemented in java language.
+The prime objective of the model is to predict favorable cloud service platform (CSP) for executing certain application.
+The model tries to learn this from previous executions of the workflows and taking feedback from expert users for the corresponding cloud resource allocations.
+Since different users can have different priorities of CSPs for similar application workflows, this kind of learning should be classified based on probability, specifcally *naive bayes method* is implemented for classification.
+The probabilistic classification of selection of cloud platform can be used to bias the optimizer towards selecting specific platforms.